saturneric/GpgFrontend-Manual/src/content/docs/advanced/key-package.md

 4. **Configure KeyPackage**:

-   - **KeyPackage Name**: In the first field, you will see a generated name for the KeyPackage, such as `KeyPackage_41132`.
+   - **KeyPackage Name**: In the first field, you will see a generated name for the KeyPackage, such as `KeyPackage_<zbase>`.
 You can click the button labeled "Generate Key Package Name" to generate a new name if desired.
    - **Output Path**: In the second field, click the button labeled "Select Output Path" to choose where to save the KeyPackage file.
-   - **Passphrase**: In the third field, click the button labeled "Generate and Save Passphrase" to generate and save a passphrase for the KeyPackage.
+   - **Passphrase**: In the third field, click the button labeled "Generate and Save Passphrase" to generate and save a key for the KeyPackage.
+You will later be prompted to provide a PIN; make sure it is strong and confidential.
-     Ensure the security of this passphrase.

 5. **Optional Settings**: